Slicer/Slicer/Docs/developer_guide/modules/markups.md

 ## Markups json file format (.mrk.json)

 All markups node types (point list, line, angle, curve, etc.) can be saved to and loaded from json files.
+Detailed specification of all elements of the file is available in the [JSON schema](https://github.com/Slicer/Slicer/blob/master/Modules/Loadable/Markups/Resources/Schema).

 A simple example that specifies a markups point list with 3 points that can be saved to a `myexample.mrk.json` file and loaded into Slicer: